ARCHIE MITCHELL (HE/THEY)

 What I Study

-I am in the second year of my BSc Environment & Development course.
+I am in the third year of my BSc Environment & Development course.

 why i became NEURODIVERGENT Students' PTO

 Before starting my university studies at LSE in 2021, I had experienced a number of challenges throughout my time in education, both within and external to the classroom.
 The source of these challenges was finally explained to me within my first few months at LSE, when I received my formal-diagnosis of Autism & ADHD, and later Dyslexia & Dyspraxia.
 From here, whilst certain parts of the process of accessing support were a challenge, I have finally started to receive the support that I require to help me complete my education.

 However, having been along the journey of receiving a diagnosis, and then accessing adjustments and support that suit my individual needs, I am very aware that for many LSE students in a similar situation to me, this process is extremely daunting, infuriating, and sometimes is even downright impossible.
 This results in a completely unacceptable situation, with many neurodiverse students at LSE feeling alienated from school life and community, simply for being themselves.
 To continue the fight to change this, I put myself forward to be Neurodivergent Students’ Officer for the 2022/23 academic year; a role itself that was only created the previous year by the efforts of the previous ND-Officer Sam Crutcher.

 what i am looking to achieve this year